 Then and Now: Answer Edition

-We reveal the answer to last week's photo challenge.
+We share the answer to last week's photo.

-Below, via our friend's at the Historical Society of the Phoenixville Area, is the full explanation:
+Below, courtesy of the Historical Society of the Phoenixville Area, is the full explanation: